 - Forums: be the brand we talk about in online conversation

-- Media: having your brand information publish on Chinese media is a good way to gain trust from Chinese potential customers.
-Optimize publications on Baidu to reach the first-page with strategic keywords.
+- Media: having your brand information published in Chinese media is a good way to gain trust from Chinese potential customers.
+Optimize publications on Baidu to reach the first page with strategic keywords.

 In China, you’d rather focus your SEO on 3rd party website than your own one.
-Word to mouth is an excellent way to get new clients.
+Word of mouth is an excellent way to get new clients.

-WeChat could be described as the Chinese Facebook.
+WeChat could be described as Chinese Facebook.
 You’ll find on this APP a ‘moment’ system allowing personal feedback about brands.
-But people mostly use “WeChat groups” to communicate about brands and solutions to solve their problems (which can lead to product recommendation).
+But people mostly use “WeChat groups” to communicate about brands and solutions to solve their problems (which can lead to product recommendations).

 What to do on WeChat:

 Don’t use it to advertise, it’s expensive and hard to target with efficiency.
 But it’s an excellent tool to engage in conversation with your community, create your own groups per interest…

 Whatever is your product, you’ll have to focus on your branding before expecting to reach consumers.
 Even though you manage to get a store on Tmall, if nobody knows your brand, nobody will buy your product.

 Branding means reputation.
 Reputation means business.